Planning a trip to Malaga? Here are our top picks...

 So why is Málaga called Costa del Sol too?

-This term is believed to come from a tourist that used to visit this area and was very surprised by the sunny weather and warm temperatures - no matter what season it was.
+The term "Costa del Sol" is believed to come from a tourist who used to visit this area and was very surprised by the sunny weather and warm temperatures - no matter what season it was.
 Since then, it has become a popular name for the area.

 Popular attractions in Málaga such as La Alcazaba and Gibralfaro Castle as well as the Picasso Museum are free on Sundays a couple of hours before closing time.
 Málaga's Centre of Contemporary Art is also free throughout the week.